-Founded as an orphanage in 1855 following a cholera epidemic, St. Vincent’s School for Boys is one of the oldest institutions west of the Mississippi dedicated exclusively to therapeutic and compassionate care of severely abused, neglected and traumatized boys.
-St. Vincent’s is a 52-bed licensed Short-Term Residential Therapeutic Program (STRTP) annually serving 60 boys ages 7-18, who are referred from in-patient psychiatric facilities and county agencies throughout Northern California.
+Founded as an orphanage in 1855 following a cholera epidemic, St. Vincent’s School for Boys is one of the oldest institutions west of the Mississippi dedicated exclusively to therapeutic and compassionate care of abused, neglected, and traumatized boys.
+St. Vincent’s is a 52-bed licensed Short-Term Residential Therapeutic Program (STRTP) annually serving up to 60 boys ages 7-18, who are referred from in-patient psychiatric facilities and county agencies throughout Northern California.
 The historic 770-acre campus in Marin County offers a bucolic, safe and peaceful setting.
 St. Vincent’s boys live in one of four houses, grouped by age, in a home-like setting and are supervised 24/7.

 Therapeutic Equestrian Program

 St. Vincent’s School for Boys is the only residential program in Northern California offering innovative equestrian therapy as a treatment modality.
 The campus is home to horses, chickens, roosters, goats and two barn cats and is uniquely suited for the equestrian program.
 Boys arriving at St. Vincent’s struggle to connect or trust others.
 Animals have an extraordinary way of reaching children, particularly those who have experienced deep pain associated with betrayals and trauma.
 Equestrian activities are supervised by trained, PATH certified equestrian practitioners.
 Boys groom the horses, care for them, and ride them on guided trails throughout the campus.